 Step 3: Cook the seasoned duck legs within a couple of days, no need to worry about the legs being completely covered in fat in the refrigerator.

 Step 4: Once the legs are pulled from the fat, the method is the same - a quick pan sear and you have a magnificent meal on your hands.
 You'll also have a generous amount of leftover duck fat and if you've ever had duck fat fried potatoes, you know why this is a very good thing.

-I often turn to my favorite Slow Cooker Recipes for meals that taste like they took all day, but were actually prepared in minutes like: Slow Cooker Pork Carnitas, Slow Cooker Vegetable Beef Barley Soup, Slow Cooker Jambalaya and White Bean and Chicken Chili.
+I often turn to my favorite Slow Cooker Recipes for meals that taste like they took all day, but were actually prepared in minutes like: Slow Cooker Pork Carnitas, Slow Cooker Vegetable Beef Barley Soup, Slow Cooker Jambalaya and White Chicken Chili.
 I even use the slow cooker to make Bone Broth!